Houdini 19.5 Crowd simulations

 • States

-About agent states, the virtual mood of each agent which controls the agent’s animation and which behaviors it runs.
+About agent states, the virtual mood of each agent that controls the agent’s animation and the behaviors it runs.

 • Triggers